BVI Offshore Company

 5. Provide a proof of address (such as a copy of a utility bill showing your name and address).

-6. Our fee is $1,800 USD, plus courier fees to send you the documents.
+6. Our fee is $1,800 USD to form a BVI Business Company, plus courier fees to send you the documents.

 Contact Us in order to create a BVI Business Company.